- Who was Alfred Weber?

 - Cost of transporting raw material Rs.
 1 for 1 km

-- numbers 1-8 written on black lines represent Rs. spent in transportation of raw material.
+- numbers 1-8 written on black lines represent Rs. spent on the transportation of raw material.

-These blue and black lines are known and isotims and they represent transport cost for both finished products from the market (blue lines) with greater counter interval and transport cost from the source of raw material (lesser counter interval).
+These blue and black lines are known as isotims and they represent transport costs for both finished products from the market (blue lines) with greater counter interval and transport cost from the source of raw material (lesser counter interval).
 The material with close contour interval i.e. steep increment will be more expensive to transport as its cost changes rapidly (raw material in this case).

 We can see that in fig. 6 blue and black isotim lines of M and RM intersect at many points.
 But it is only at A, B, C, D, E & F the cost of transportation is minimum.